swaradi12/US_Healthcare_Project/README.md

 # US_Healthcare_dataset

 THE SITUATION:
-The US Government is closely evaluating the Healthcare Industry as the pandemic started in Dec 2019.
-They are seeking you help and want to understand the impact of COVID on the the Healthcare industry.
+The US Government is closely evaluating the Healthcare Industry as the COVID pandemic started in Dec 2019.
+They are seeking you help and want to understand the impact of COVID on the Healthcare industry.

 THE OBJECTIVE:
 Given the data of the Healthcare Industry pertaining to different stakeholders for the period of 1 year.
 Analysing the data and presenting the key trends and messages to the US government so that it helps them